hugoferreira/hugoferreira.github.com/_posts/2017-07-02-on-more-prisioners.md

 - prisoners
 ---

 > 100 prisoners are imprisoned in solitary cells.
 Each cell is windowless and soundproof (i.e., there's absolutely no way to exchange information among them once they are imprisoned).
 There's a central room with one light bulb; the bulb is initially off.
 No prisoner can see the light bulb from his or her own cell.
-Each day, the warden picks a prisoner equally at random, and that prisoner visits the central living room; at the end of the day the prisoner is returned to his cell.
-While in the living room, the prisoner can toggle the bulb if he or she wishes.
-Also, the prisoner has the option of asserting the claim that all 100 prisoners have been to the living room.
-If this assertion is false (that is, some prisoners still haven't been to the living room), all 100 prisoners will be shot for their stupidity.
-However, if it is indeed true, all prisoners are set free and inducted into MENSA, since the world can always use more smart people.
+Each day, the warden picks a prisoner equally at random, and that prisoner visits the central room; at the end of the day the prisoner is returned to his cell.
+While in the room, the prisoner can toggle the bulb if he or she wishes.
+Also, the prisoner has the option of asserting the claim that all 100 prisoners have been to the room.
+If this assertion is false (that is, some prisoners still haven't been to the room), they loose.
+If it is indeed true, all prisoners are set free.
 Thus, the assertion should only be made if the prisoner is 100% certain of its validity.

 The solution to this puzzle is well known.
 Before being imprisoned, they agree on a protocol.
 Here, a *counter* is elected: a special prisoner that behaves differently from everyone else.
 Whenever someone (who's not the counter) goes into the room, and find the switch in the *off* position, it turns it *on*.
 But it only does this once.
-And whenever the *counter* goes into the room, and finds the switch in the *on* position, it turns it *off*, ands counts plus one.
-When the counter reaches 99, then he knows for certainty that everyone was called before.
+And whenever the *counter* goes into the room and finds the switch in the *on* position, it turns it *off*, and counts plus one.
+When the counter reaches 99, then he knows for certain that everyone was called before.
 Now here's the real question we want to tackle:

-> How long would it take on average, using the aforementioned strategy, for the prisioners to be released?
+> How long would it take on average, using the aforementioned strategy, for the prisoners to be released?

 ## First approach